Circadify

 403DEVELOPER_PENDINGYour account hasn't been approved yet

-429RATE_LIMIT_EXCEEDEDHourly request limit exceeded
+429RATE_LIMIT_EXCEEDEDSandbox request rate limit exceeded (best-effort)

 All error responses include a consistent JSON body: